Prukutu/AOES-CLIM-WorkingWithData/_episodes/01-intro.md

 ~~~
 {: .language-python}

-The latter is a little less flexible - it is harder to specify variables as Dataset names, and may fail if there are special characters in the name.
+The latter is a little less flexible - it is harder to specify DataArray names as variables, and may fail if there are special characters in the name.
 The `ds['sst']` construct is more robust.

 Compare the output for the `DataArray` and the `Dataset`